Do I need to attend all five days of the camp?

 Is there a cost?

-No, the camp is free thanks to our generous sponsors and partners - AT&T, Grable Foundation, Microsoft, Pitt Information Technology, and UPMC Women in IT.
+No, the camp is free thanks to our generous sponsors and partners - AT&T, EQT, Grable Foundation, Pitt Information Technology, and UPMC Women in IT.

 Do I need any previous computer or technical experience?

 Standard camp students do not need to have any prior knowledge of cybersecurity to participate.
-Some very basic knowledge of computer hardware (knowing how to use a mouse, browse the internet, identify common computer icons, etc.) is helpful.
+Some basic knowledge of computer hardware (knowing how to use a mouse, browse the internet, identify common computer icons, etc.) is helpful.
 If students would like to brush up on their computer skills ahead of time, we recommend the Carnegie Library DigitalLearn tutorials.
 "Using a PC (Windows 10)" and any of the modules under the "Being Safe Online" category will be useful to review before the camp.
 If interested in 1:1 instruction, email firstname.lastname@example.org.

 Advanced camp students must possess some prior knowledge and participation requires successful completion of a previous AFA CyberCamp or verified participation in the CyberPatriot National Youth Cyber Education Program.
 Most of the Advanced curriculum builds on material covered by our Standard camp and also draws from the activities/tasks in the CyberPatriot competition.